ThisIsBenny/wishlist-app/README.md

 ## Features

 - Support of multiple wishlists
-- Items can be removed from the wishlist by users
+- Items can be removed from the wishlist by anonymous users
+- Grab title, description and image-url from url via open graph meta tags
 - i18n support

-## Feature Roadmap
+## Install

-- Administrate wishlists
-- Grab title, description and image-url from url via open graph meta tags
-- Login
-- Image upload

-## Docker Setup
+### Docker Setup
+The app can be easily installed via Docker compose.
+During installation, only a password (API key) and a path for the SQLite database must be specified.

 ```yaml
 version: '3.7'